 How to Help a Dog with Arthritis at Home

-Treating canine arthritis involves pain medication for dogs, dogs' supplements, and plenty of care and attention.
+Treating dog arthritis pain involves using some different types pain medication for dogs, dogs' supplements, and plenty of care and attention.

 Weight management, exercise, and diet are all part of helping your pup manage their condition.